effector/effector/docs/recipes/design-api-layer.md

 })
 ```

-Okay we have two service effects, to call non-authorized methods and authorized.
+Now we have two service effects to call non-authorized and authorized methods.
 Let's use it to create methods from introduction 2.

 ```ts
 export const postsList: Effect<void, Post[], Error> = attach({